alexeyburak/alexeyburak/README.md

 # Hi there, I'm Alexey Burak 👋

 - 🔭 I’m currently working on my company
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on other creators
 - ⚡ Fun fact: I like to write poetry and play guitar